-We will hold an annual meeting to present and explain our approach to RSE, to which parents of boys new to the school will be invited.
-At this meeting, there will be an opportunity both for parents to view the resources used in RSE lessons and to ask questions.
+We hold an annual meeting before the summer half-term to present and explain our approach to RSE, to which parents of boys new to the school are invited.
+At this meeting, there is an opportunity both for parents to view the resources used in RSE lessons and to ask questions.
+The Head of PSHEE maintains a log of Parental Consultations, noting points arising and actions taken.

-12.Appendices
+12. Appendices